kkinnear/zprint/doc/reference.md

 ## Testing this library

+### Clojure

+Currently, the testing framework in use is `expectations/cljc-test` "2.0.0-SNAPSHOT", which is in development.
+This will make testing difficult until it is released.

-With [Leiningen](https://leiningen.org/) installed, run `lein expectations` from the root directory of this repo.
-There are over 700 tests.
+With [Leiningen](https://leiningen.org/) installed, run `lein test` from the root directory of this repo.
+There are over Clojure 1000 tests.
 It will take upwards of 30 to 45 seconds for them all to run.

 As an additional test of the uberjar (all in the root directory):